VNTANA-3D/viewer-demo/docs/attributes.md

  are not storing the current values when interacting with the camera.

 ### disableZoom (disable-zoom)
-Disables camera zoom.
-Default `false`.
+Disables camera zoom through pointer events.
 ### disablePan (disable-pan)
-Disables camera panning.
-Default `false`.
+Disables camera panning through pointer events.
 ### disableRotation (disable-rotation)
-Diables camera rotation.
-Default `false`.
+Diables camera rotation through pointer events.
 ### disableControls (disable-controls)
-Disables camera controls in general, including panning and zoom.
-Default `false`.
+Disables camera controls in general.
 ### rotationSensitivity (rotation-sensitivity)
 How responsive the camera rotation is when the user engages rotation input.
 Higher sensitivity would result in quicker rotation.
 Does not impact autoRotate settings.